githubneeraja/SSL-Header-Analyzer/README.md

  Overview:

-TheSSL Header Analyzer is ann8n workflow that automatically scans websites for SSL/TLS configuration issues, HTTP security headers, and client-side vulnerabilities.
+TheSSL Header Analyzer is an n8n workflow that automatically scans websites for SSL/TLS configuration issues, HTTP security headers, and client-side vulnerabilities.
 It combinesAI-based analysis (using Google Gemini and LangChain) withSSL Labs API integration to generate a detailedsecurity audit report.